santhocalling/UserLoginService/Readme.md

 ## Mysql:

-   - Create the Database names it as UserDetails
+   - Create the Database name it as UserDetails
    - Create the table using below schema:

 CREATE TABLE `app_user` (